MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-userexperiencevirtualization.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to enable or disable User Experience Virtualization (UE-V).
 Only applies to Windows 10 or earlier.

 <!--/Description-->
 > [!TIP]